sanscontext/sanscontext.github.io/about.md

 Some of her areas of interest include:

-- Archaegology and material culture
+- Archaeology and material culture
 - Food history, especially sweets, baked goods, and gelatin
 - Historical architecture and architectural preservation
 - History of pre-industrial cosmetics and medicine
-- Carniverous plants
+- Carnivorous plants
 - Historical costume and clothing
 - Historical textile and cloth production
 - Patent garment pattern drafting systems and devices